-The weather in Portugal is the product of a Mediterranean climate tempered by Atlantic Ocean influences.
-Winters are mild, and summer sunshine is plentiful.
+The weather in Portugal is the product of a Mediterranean climate, tempered by the influence of the Atlantic Ocean.
+Winters are mild and summer sunshine is plentiful.

-Expats in the central parts of the mainland may experience slightly cooler temperatures due to the presence of minor mountains and plateaux.
+Expats in the central parts of the mainland may experience slightly cooler temperatures due to elevation.
 Otherwise, the mercury usually sits at around 78°F (25°C) in summer and 61°F (16°C) in winter.

 Rainfall in Portugal is mostly present during winter, but heavy periods of precipitation can occur in autumn.

 Weather in Portugal's Algarve region, a favourite expat destination, is by far the best in the country.
 This pensioners' playground is the sunniest, driest and warmest part of the nation, yet temperatures are never uncomfortably hot.